architest/pymeeus/README.rst

    **Library of astronomical algorithms in Python**.

-PyMeeus is a Python implementation of the astronomical algorithms described in the classical book "Astronomical Algorithms, 2nd Edition, Willmann-Bell Inc. (1998)" by Jean Meeus.
+PyMeeus is a Python implementation of the astronomical algorithms described in the classical book Astronomical Algorithms, 2nd Edition, Willmann-Bell Inc. (1998) by Jean Meeus.

 There are great astronomical libraries out there.
 For instance, if you’re looking for high precision and speed you should take a look at